 Create animations that include scratching a digital coupon or solving a puzzle to further engage subscribers.

 You can also offer more information or add giveaway bonuses using QR codes to redirect customers to a landing page, an online chatbot, or activate a special coupon.
 There are plenty of free QR Code generators online to help you get started.

 If you are planning to incorporate such elements in your email promotions, test everything before hitting the send button (more on that later).

 Also, consider experimenting with the design of the email and use the unique placement of text and visual elements to catch your reader’s attention.
 There are many ways to draft creative emails, which brings us to the next point.

 There is no singular rulebook to follow in email marketing, and a lot of your success depends on your ability to gauge what’s working and what isn’t.

 Experimenting with various types of emails, particularly when you are starting an email campaign and building a base, is crucial.

 Remember, emails are not just a means to send advertisements and promotions to your subscribers, but also engage with them and create a community.

 Take a leaf from traditional content marketing strategies and employ storytelling techniques as well.

-To begin with, have a set email template for the welcome, thank you, newsletters, and related notifications.
+To begin with, have a set email newsletter template. you can also use templates for welcome, thank you, and related notifications.
 Then, create emails to showcase products, make announcements, share news, tell customer stories, and introduce new products or concepts.